"Exposing Environmentalist Lies and Pseudo-Science"

 MOVIEGUIDE® advises all its readers to be skeptical about any movie that makes truth claims about a controversial subject.
 Even so, more often than not, we find that liberal and leftist movies like GASLAND, PROMISED LAND, Bill Maher’s Anti-Christian diatribe RELIGULOUS, or Michael Moore’s movies are often the most deceitful if not the most slanderous.
 So, please take anything they say with a very large grain of salt.

+FRACKNATION is an eye-opening, stimulating, entertaining documentary about the deceit and lies the environmentalist movement often uses to scare people.
+It focuses on the hydraulic fracturing process, or “fracking,” that energy companies use for getting oil and gas from shale deposits underground.
+The environmentalists have managed to lobby some state and federal governments in America, and governments around the world, to shut down fracking operations.
+Irish journalist Phelim McAleer investigates the claims by environmentalists and lawsuit hungry activists that the fracking process is dangerous or causes pollution.
+He tries to hold their feet to the fire.
+However, in four confrontations, they clearly try to evade him.
 FRACKNATION is an important documentary to see.
 Once again, the radical environmental movement has been proved wrong.
 Or, so it would seem.
 In fact, National Review Online says a review by the Duke Environmental Law & Policy Forum “reached the same conclusion” as FRACKNATION.
 Also, word has it New York’s state government leaked a new study showing fracking is safe.
 FRACKNATION is a fracking good indictment of environmentalist hysteria and the gullible celebrities flocking to its latest cause célèbre.